alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 [Question for SME: Do we need to add that the original supplier might be them?]

-^If you don't want to share supplier details you can put your own code on the passport and record the supplier number in case AHPA ask.^
+^If you don't want to share supplier details you can put your own code on the passport and record the supplier number in case APHA ask.^

 ###Creating a supplier document